bltemrah/bltemrah-Karate-Framework-Study-Project/README.md

-# Automation Testing Exercice by Using Karate Framework Features
+# Automation Testing Exercise by Using Karate Framework Features

 ## Instructions